 1 Grill the sausages slowly over medium heat, allowing them to get well browned.
 Be patient; do not be tempted to grill the links over high heat, or they will break open and the juices and fat will drain into the grill (they may break open anyway, but they'll break less if you cook them slowly).

-4 Cover the grill and simmer (a low simmer, not a boil) for 30 minutes to 2 hours before serving.
+5 Cover the grill and simmer (a low simmer, not a boil) for 30 minutes to 2 hours before serving.
+Cut the sausages into serving sized pieces before serving.

 Serve as is in a bowl or on a plate, or in a sandwich roll.
 Serve with mustard on the side.